jankammerath/iptvx/README.md

 # iptvx
-IPTV player and streamer for Linux

-A project creating a vdr-like IPTV software for Linux written in C using LibVLC and GTK+.
+IPTV player and streamer for Linux; a vdr-like IPTV software for Linux written in C using LibVLC, SDL, WebKit GTK, GTK and GLib.